-Table 4-8 Custom index field parameters
+Table 5-8 Custom index field parameters

 Parameter Description Field Log field name, such as level in the example log.
 The field name can contain only letters, digits, and underscores (), and must start with a letter or underscore ().
 The field name cannot contain double underscores ().
 NOTE • Double underscores () are used in built-in reserved fields that are not displayed to users in LTS.
 Avoid using them in custom log field names, as this will prevent the configuration of field index names. • LTS creates index fields for certain system reserved fields by default.
 For details, see System Reserved Fields . • For system fields, system is displayed next to their names.
 Action Displays the field status, including new, not modified, modified, and deleted.
 After the index field is changed, click Compare to view the differences between the original and modified configurations. • New fields cannot be modified. • When you modify the settings of Type, Case-Sensitive, Common Delimiters, ASCII Delimiters, Include Chinese, or Quick Analysis, the system compares the modified settings with the original settings and changes the action to modified. • After you click OK, the fields whose action is deleted are not saved. Туре Data type of the log field value.
-The options are string, long, and float.
+The options are string, long, json, and float.
+NOTE The JSON type takes effect only for ICAgent structuring parsing and does not take effect for cloud structuring parsing.
 Fields of long and float types do not support Case-Sensitivity, Include Chinese and Delimiters.
 Case-Sensitive Indicates whether letters are case-sensitive during query.
 If this function is enabled, the query result is case-sensitive.
 For example, if the message field in the example log contains Know, you can query the log only with message:Know.
 If this function is disabled, the query result is case-insensitive.
 For example, if the message field in the example log contains Know, you can also query the log with message:KNOW or message:know.